Hlev1/java-challenge/SOLUTION_README.md

 - In my solution I have moved away from the Reflection approach of calling the controller by looking up the method name.
   Instead I have gone for a more OOP approach, which in my opinion is easier to read and understand - happy to discuss
   the pros/cons of this further 🤠
+- I am coming into this project with still very much a Kotlin mindset, so some of my implementations may be more Kotliny than expected!

 #### Assumptions